 - Case studies from a variety of medical practices

 One of the main purposes of the workshop is to address the options for smaller businesses, which don’t have the major risk management departments larger organizations can afford.
 Even without the larger budgets and staffing, however, smaller practices can do a lot to mitigate risk.
 If you’re a larger business, never fear: You can learn plenty from this workshop as well.
 Whether or not you go, speaking with an administration software provider can help you learn even more.

 How Can You Implement Principles of Good Cyber Hygiene in Your Business?

-So how can you meaningfully address this risk when receiving managed IT services in Wyoming?
+So how can you meaningfully address this risk when receiving managed IT services in Gillette?
 Your approach must encompass more than information technology solutions; you must also take care to incorporate the highest level of financial and medical data security.

 What you need are meaningful ways to address this risk that don’t break the bank.
 Here’s where we once again look to the HITRUST/AMA partnership for guidance on how to move forward with a safe, repeatable and flexible cyber hygiene plan that will keep your clients’ information safe and your business in good standing.

 First and foremost, you do have the option of attending the workshops.
 The first American Medical Association Cyber Clinic, hosted by Children’s Health will be held in Dallas, with workshops to follow in at least 50 cities across the nation over the following year.
 If you don’t want to wait for the workshops to roll out in your area, you can book a ticket to the event now.